 - Natural Resource Grant Eligibility Self-Assessment Tool

 Prospective applicants must submit a Letter of Intent (LOI) through LCHIP’s online grant management portal between May 1 and May 17 2023.
 To aide prospective applicants in preparing the needed information, a list of the questions is provided here (link coming soon).

-LCHIP staff will review the information provided for compliance with LCHIP’s eligibility criteria and respond within five business days.
-All eligible projects will be invited to submit a complete proposal in June 2023.
+LCHIP staff will review the information provided for compliance with LCHIP’s eligibility criteria and respond within five business days of submission.

-A Review Panel comprised of experts in various elements of natural- and historic-resource conservation will review all proposals and conduct site visits to project sites in order to gain a better understanding of each project.
+A Review Panel comprised of volunteers knowledgeable in various aspects of natural- and historic-resource conservation will review each proposal and visit project sites to gain a better understanding of each project.
 The Review Panels provide recommendations to the Board of Directors, which is responsible for making the final funding decisions.

 Each organization receiving an LCHIP award is required to enter into a Project Agreement with LCHIP.
 The Project Agreement summarizes the obligations of the Grant Recipient and LCHIP, and outlines the project’s scope, structure and purpose as understood by LCHIP.
 To accept an LCHIP Award, an authorized representative of the recipient organization must sign and return the Project Agreement by the established deadline.

-If a proposal is not funded, a representative of the applicant organization will be invited to meet with LCHIP staff to discuss the project and proposal.
-The goal of these meetings is to assist applicants to identify ways in which the project or proposal could be strengthened in the future.
+If a proposal does not receive funding LCHIP will provide the applicant organization an opportunity to meet with LCHIP staff to discuss the project and proposal.
+The goal of these meetings is to assist applicants in identifying ways in which the project or proposal could be strengthened in the future.
 There is no prohibition against resubmitting an improved proposal for the project in future LCHIP grant rounds.